wts-thomas/wts-elementor-rets/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.6.0 - 10-05-2023 =
+* Functionality added to show winner graphic on properties when "yes" is checked
+* POH Winner class, styles, and artwork added to single property listings and to archive listing page

 = 1.5.0 - 09-06-2023 =
 * Added styles and edited 'content-archive' to show Community logos on property listings